-A “moment” is a measurement of force being applied over distance).
+(A “moment” is a measurement of force being applied over distance).

-  All GEN-F vehicles feature a brake package which was developed using the latest NASCAR and V8 Supercar technologies.
-This brake package not only offers a weight saving, but also improved brake feel and performance.
+All GEN-F vehicles feature a brake package which was developed using NASCAR and V8 Supercar technologies.
+This brake package not only offers a weight saving, but also superior brake feel and performance.

 Increased brake rotor diameters have enabled improvements in brake modulation and feel, making for a more responsive brake package.

 The GTS brake package features a “radical” low weight caliper design allowing for a larger, higher performing caliper without sacrificing unsprung mass.

 Generation 3 Magnetic Ride Control

 Magnetic Ride Control (MRC) is a semi-active suspension system, which responds to road inputs and driving conditions in real time based on information from sensors mounted to the vehicle.

 The Generation 3 MRC system, which was developed by HSV in conjunction with BWI Group, uses a 2 coil tapered slot piston design for front and rear dampers.
 This means that two coils are used per damper instead of one, making the Generation 3 system twice as fast as the Generation 2 system.

 Generation 3 MRC features 2 independent settings on Senator Signature and Grange being, Touring and Sport.
 In addition to these 2 independent settings, GTS also features a Track setting.

 The system delivers an improved level of body control while achieving improvements in ride quality and wheel control.

 For the GEN-F program, HSV researched a number of potential tyre suppliers.
 After an extensive evaluation and testing process, in both dry and wet conditions and involving the HSV Engineering team and HSV Test Driver and V8 Supercar Driver, Garth Tander, Continental was chosen as the tyre supplier for the GEN-F range.

 Electric Power Steering

 Electric Power Steering matches steering calibration with MRC and ESC settings, providing an improved level of “feel” through the steering wheel that can be changed to suit driving preferences.
 The feature is also a fuel saving system as the engine is no longer used to drive a hydraulic pump.

 Launch Control (Manual transmission only)